Find a module for your robot

 available vary depending on your implementation.

-If the module requires you to configure specific Attributes, click the URL link in the module’s configuration pane to view the specific attribute requirements on the module’s GitHub page.
+If the module requires you to configure specific Attributes, click the Registry link in the module’s configuration card to view the specific attribute requirements on the module’s GitHub page.

 {